No Love (Summer Walker and SZA song)

 "No Love" is a song by American singers Summer Walker and SZA from Walker's second studio album Still Over It (2021).
-An extended version with American rapper Cardi B was released on March 25, 2022, as the second single from the album alongside the official music video.
 The song was written by Walker, SZA, Sean Garrett, Charles Ocasey Jr and Sony Ramos, and produced by Forthenight.
-It was sent to rhythmic contemporary radio in the United States on March 29, 2022.
+It was sent to rhythmic contemporary radio in the United States as the album’s second single on March 29, 2022.
+An "Extended Version" with American rapper Cardi B was also released on March 25, 2022 alongside a music video.

 Composition and lyrics

 "No Love" is a pop-inspired "unflinchingly raw, exquisitely pretty R&B" song that sees Summer Walker and SZA "regret defending a man who isn't worth it", as Walker sings in the third verse: "Tried to act like I wasn't good enough in your eyes / Funny now that you callin', that you ringin' my line".
 The chorus of the song "works as a mantra" as Walker sings: "All I wanna do is fuck, get drunk, take drugs".
 They complain about the time that was wasted because of "emotional intimacy" not happening, "promising to only involve themselves in no-strings-attached relationships in the future" over the "groovy" bass-heavy production of the song, which is intended to "provide a foil to the two singers' voices, grants the pair room to display the full-range of their vocal talents".